-The World's Only Effective Corrosion (MIC)-Preventing Steel Fire Sprinkler Pipes in Wet Sprinkler Systems
+The world's most cost-effective fire sprinkler pipe: Corrosion (MIC)-Preventing Steel Fire Sprinkler Pipes in Wet Sprinkler Systems

 We have finally produced the only fire sprinkler pipe, both theoretically and practically, that can alleviate the troubles of corrosion, including Microbiologically Influenced Corrosion (MIC) and Oxygen Corrosion, and withstand high temperatures during a fire.
 This revolutionary product can safeguard wet sprinkler systems from corrosion-induced blockages and water leaks, thereby significantly extending their operational lifespan.
 Building owners no longer need to worry about issues with wet sprinkler systems.